mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/git.md

 * the remote URL must be in the SSH form, i.e. `git@github.com:mooltiverse/nyx.git`; you can check your remote URL with `git remote -v`
 * although you can pass private keys as parameters along with optional passphrases, you should use keys from the standard locations (i.e. `~/.ssh` folder)
 * when private keys are passed as parameters, remote key fingerprint check is not performed
-* ssh-agent support is **experimental** to avoid entering the passphrase to private keys, when used
+* ssh-agent (including Pageant) support is **experimental** to avoid entering the passphrase to private keys, when used

 Not all algorithms are supported on all platforms so make sure your keys are supported.
 A few handy references: